-Tom Brunker: The [AG's Appellate] Division has seen several cases with defective imperfect selfdefense instructions.
+Tom Brunker: The [AG's Appellate] Division has seen several cases with defective imperfect self-defense instructions.
 As the practitioner's note points out, it has been particularly problematic when the instructions try to fold imperfect self-defense into the elements instruction.
 It has resulted in either misstating who has the burden of proof or potentially misleading the jury into believing that it must reach unanimity on whether the State had failed to disprove imperfect self-defense.
-So the Division

-This was addressed and resolved at the 09/02/2020 meeting. agrees that the imperfect self-defense instruction should be separate from the elements instruction.
+So the Division agrees that the imperfect self-defense instruction should be separate from the elements instruction.